hyacinth flowers

 A different idea: Hyacinth for Christmas

 An extraordinary idea is to use hyacinths for Christmas decoration and design.
-For this purpose, plant the bulbs in pots in the first half of October and keep them in a dark place with a temperature in the range 6°C to 8°C. This would contribute to root network development (8).
+For this purpose, plant hyacinth bulbs in pots in the first half of October and keep them in a dark place with a temperature in the range 6°C to 8°C. This would contribute to root network development (8).

 Water regularly but only when the soil gets dry.
 When the leaves start growing and are approximately 1 inch long, move the pot to a light place with no direct sunlight and higher (but not drastically different) temperature (7).
+Remember that hyacinths thrive in partial shade, receiving filtered sunlight for a portion of the day.

 During the next week increase the light and temperature gradually and include some sunlight.
 When watering, be careful to not put water inside the bulb as this might lead to rotten.
 After all this, just enjoy the pretty hyacinth flowers as a part of your Christmas decoration, accompanied by a strong spring aromatic scent!